The Mass Observation 80th Anniversary Conference

 From its rapid rise to the status of national institution in the Popular-Front culture of the late 1930s, it has passed through a number of incarnations.
 These include (but are not limited to): observing the everyday in late 1930s Bolton on a shoestring budget; amassing a collection of diaries by over 500 home front civilians; collecting ‘home intelligence’ for the Ministry of Information for a short period during the early 1940s; working as a commercial market-research company during the 1950s/1960s; becoming an archive at the University of Sussex in the 1970s (now at The Keep) and being relaunched in the 1980s as the Mass Observation Project, a longitudinal life writing project, which captures the experiences, thoughts and opinions of ‘everyday’ people in 21st century Britain.

-This conference seeks to reflect all aspects of Mass Observation and beyond.
-The conference organisers invite submissions from across the disciplines and proposals from those at all stages of their career, including postgraduates, doctoral students and early career researchers.
+This conference seeks to reflect all aspects of Mass Observation and beyond with contributions from all career stages, including postgraduates, doctoral students and early career researchers.